-How Is Keto Healthy For Your Endocannabinoid System?
+How Might Keto Interact With The Endocannabinoid System?

 Healthy fats, called DHA and EPA, convert in the body into something that is anti-inflammtory and anti-cancer.

 The popularity of the ketogenic diet has put great focus on consuming omega-3 fatty acids, called DHA and EPA.
-These are otherwise known as ‘healthy fats.’
+These are otherwise known as “healthy fats.”
 The keto diet is trending and trendy and but, few understand how it impacts the endocannabinoid system.
 DHA and EPA undergo changes, while in the body, into endocannabioid-like molecules that are capable of interacting with cannabinoid receptors.
-It is important, then, to consider how homeostasis is affected by extra DHA and EPA and ultimately: How is keto healthy?
+It is important, then, to consider the how homeostasis copes with extra DHA and EPA and ultimately: How is keto healthy?

 In short, keto is a very low-carb, high-fat diet.
 Adhering to the diet involves a huge reduction in carbohydrates to force the body into a metabolic state, called ketosis.
 At this point, the liver will start to convert fats as the body’s main fuel source instead of carbs.
 As a result, the body becomes very efficient at burning fat for energy, and weight loss follows.
 The ketogenic diet does offer several health benefits, however the jury is still out on whether it is safe and healthy for the long term

 Once eaten, DHA and EPA become DHA-EA and EPA-EA, respectively.
 Here’s what that means for the body:

 This is an analog of anandamide, one of our brain’s bliss producers that is responsible for runner’s high.
 Research suggests that THC is also an analogue to anadamide and activates the very same CB receptors, which is why this cannabinoid can have wide-ranging therapeutic benefit.